unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 Just remove the existing can module and cut the white/orange can bus wires between the plugs.<BR>
 Attach the green filter board in-line between the plugs using those white/orange wires.<BR>
 Each can bus interface on the green board will attach to its own plug (i.e. separating RCD330 CAN & Vehicle CAN).<BR>
-12V & GND (yellow/black) also need to be tapped into to power the green board.<BR>
+12V & GND (yellow/black) need to be tapped to power the green board.<BR>

 It is also necessary to remove the two 120ohm termination resistors on the the green board.